Toponomastics

 The Masada myth is the early Zionist retelling of the Siege of Masada, and an Israeli national myth.

-The meaning of Egypt is: “narrow passage”, in referring to the narrow land bridge, between the Levant and North Africa.
+Egypt means: “narrow passage”, in referring to the narrow land bridge, between the Levant and North Africa.